codefellows/seattle-201d43/10-js-debugging-wireframe-part-2/README.md

 ## Today's Schedule
 - Announcements
+  - Reminder: Michelle in late on Monday, but Brian will be here, so please be on time.
+  - Reminder: Journals should be completed each night, and no resubmits are allowed.
+  - Reminder: all resubmits are due *one week from Monday*.
+If you have resubmits to complete, you should strive to catch up this weekend, because you'll have the final exam to do next weekend.
   - Reminder: weekly surveys will go out tonight.
   - Project Week starts a week from today!
 Let's look over some samples of projects from recent offerings of this class.
     - [Buzz Fellows](https://ashtonkellis.github.io/buzz-fellows/) ([code](https://github.com/ashtonkellis/buzz-fellows))